interlay/interbtc-spec/interbtc-spec/docs/source/spec/nomination.rst

 #.
 There is no transitive trust.
 If a user trusts Vault A and Vault A trusts Vault B, the user does not trust Vault B.
 #.
 Nominators are mostly-offline agents, who are slow to respond to system changes.
 #.
 Vaults are always-online agents, who can promptly react to system updates.
+#.
+A Nominator may expose the Vault and the other Nominators to additional economic risk by withdrawing nominated collateral during an exchange rate spike.
+Similarly, the Vault may expose its Nominators to additional economic risk by withdrawing excess collateral.

 Vault Nomination Protocol
 -------------------------